 This episode of history is commonly known as the "discovery of America," and has been taught in Latin American schools for decades.
 Even towards the XX century, the date began to be institutionalized becoming an attempt of vindication that enaltecía the nationalist values and exposed a species of pride centered in the mestizaje, at the same time that supposed that the origin of the magnanimity and national civility was in the European or western root that gave place to that mestizaje.

 The Day of Discovery and Race, the Day of Race and Hispanic, the Day of Race, and the Day of the National Holiday are some of the names with which this date began to be officially commemorated in Spain, Colombia, Costa Rica, Argentina, Mexico, and other Spanish-speaking countries.

-However, the term "discovery of America" has been called into question by many researchers and historians who find in the name a serious problem, because it reduces, simplifies, or invisibilizes the complexity of social relations and power that arose with the coming of the Spanish conquerors, while suppressing the validity and existence of history, a territory, and a civilization prior to their arrival.
+However, the term "discovery of America" has been called into question by many researchers and historians who find in the name a serious problem, because it reduces, simplifies, or invisibilizes the complexity of social relations and power that arose with the coming of the Spanish conquerors while suppressing the validity and existence of history, a territory, and civilization before their arrival.

 "The indigenous peoples of the continent who had remained unknown to the Europeans only enter the scene when it happens that they are 'discovered', 'conquered', 'Christianized' and 'colonized'", points out the recently deceased Miguel León-Portilla in his text Encuentro de dos Mundos, presented in 1992 at the International Conference: Rewriting History, which took place in Baja California.